Quick Links

 We know that by the end of Foundation Stage at St Joseph’s, our children will have developed the essential knowledge and skills required for everyday life and lifelong learning.

-EYFS areas of learning
+EYFS Areas of Learning

 The Early Years Foundation Stage Framework, effective from September 2014, is mandatory for all Early Years providers.
 This framework posits that, 'Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.'